albertostefanelli/academic_website/content/home/teaching.md

 weight = 60

 +++
-+ **TA for R Basics (Summer 2018, ECPR)**
++ **TA for Atomated Collection of Web and Social Data (Summer 2018, ECPR)**

-Teaching Assistant in the R Basics course at the 2018 ECPR Method School in Budapest.
-Instructor: Akos Mate
+Teaching Assistant in the Automated Collection of Web and Social Data course at the 2018 ECPR Method School in Budapest.
+Instructor: Pablo Barberá

 + **TA for R Basics (Summer 2018, ECPR)**